adamk22/flutter-workoutkit/README.md

 ## 🚧 Roadmap

-- ✅ Add support for `WorkoutPreview` for previewing workouts
+- ✅ Add support for `WorkoutPreviewButton` for previewing workouts
 - ✅ Add basic customization options for `WorkoutPreviewButton` widget
 - ❌ Add more advanced customization options for `WorkoutPreviewButton` widget
 - ❌ Add support for `WorkoutScheduler` for scheduling and managing workouts